 Leading lines are also a great way to draw the viewer’s eye towards the background of the image.

-Atmospheric perspective or aerial perspective is one of those effects that you never really think about until you start to have a reason.
-But when you know a little of it, suddenly you start down the track of figuring out how you can use that knowledge to create more interesting landscape photographs.
+Aerial perspective is one of those effects that you never really think about until you start to have a reason.
+But when you know a little of it, suddenly you start down the track of figuring out how you can use that knowledge to create more interesting landscape photographs with enchanting atmosphere.

 Hopefully this set of ideas has given you some things to think about in terms of how to challenge the traditional aerial perspective shots and break up that effect to produce images that are more compelling and create a stronger reaction in your audience.